Frequently Asked Questions

 So what is noise?

-Noise can be best described as unwanted or unpleasant sound.
+Noise can be best described as an unwanted or unpleasant sound.
 Noise can disrupt people’s lives causing loss of sleep, interference to activities and emotional stress.
 Assigned noise levels are set out in the Environmental Protection (Noise) Regulations 1997 to ensure that noise from premises is kept to acceptable levels for other neighbouring properties.

 When is noise unreasonable?